 Dr. Augustus A. White and Family Faculty Professionalism Award

 The Dr. Augustus A. White III and Family Faculty Professionalism award serves to recognize outstanding work in helping to reduce health disparities or to enhance the effectiveness of minorities in the university community through research, education, mentoring or service.
-The Stanford faculty members selected and honored with the award are distinguished by their leadership in either: developing programs to support underrepresented early career faculty, fellows or residents or, for research or teaching that affects underrepresented minority outcomes.
+The Stanford faculty members selected and honored with the award are distinguished by their leadership in either: developing programs to support underrepresented early career faculty, students, or trainees, or, for research or teaching that affects underrepresented minority outcomes.

 OFDD solicits nominations for this faculty award from all faculty, students, and staff at Stanford.
 Started in 2011 and awarded every other year, recipients receive a $1,500 financial award.